 As an added bonus, you can end the session with volunteers telling the group an interesting fact about one of the new people they met.
 This can be a great way to get a sense of what type of connections were made and serve as a brief introduction of a few people to the entire group.

-The great thing about Speed Networking is that it’s quick, easy, and low pressure.
+The great thing about Speed Networking Events is that it’s quick, easy, and low pressure.

 Got your own tips for networking and building a work community?
 Share them in the comments.